The Role of Language Imbalance in Cross-lingual Generalisation: Insights from Cloned Language Experiments: Real Languages

 For equivalent cloned languages, we found that an imbalanced language sampling schedule can lead to improvements upon simple uniform sampling.
 If this held for real languages as well, it could have important practical implications for future multilingual LM training.
 However, whereas a \sfrac{\stepDown{90}{10}}{\stepUp{10}{90}} schedule yielded strong performance on cloned languages, matching or outperforming the \sfrac{50}{50} setting, this is not the case for $\english$ and $\french$ (see \cref{tab:enfr_basic}, row 10 vs 7 and row 14 vs 11).
-Furthermore, and similarly to the previous section, longer training does not make this schedule more effective, but instead increases its gap to the performance of the \sfrac{50}{50} setting (see rows 17-20).
+Furthermore, in line with the observations above, longer training does not make this schedule more effective, but instead increases its gap to the performance of the \sfrac{50}{50} setting (see rows 17-20).

 The discrepancy between these results and the ones in cloned languages might be explained by the reduced effect of imbalance on the generalisation and representation alignment in real languages.
-These schedules may be enough to force LMs to share circuits across cloned languages, but not across real ones.
-Another reason for this discrepancy could be that, early in training, GPT small models mainly capture local $n$-gram statistics, but little semantic information \citep{chang-bergen-2022-word}.
-While the latter generalises across language, the former does not.
-Hence, a more carefully designed language schedule might still be beneficial, although further research would be required.\footnote{This might include a thorough analysis of the relationship between language schedule and learning rate schedule.} To investigate if this negative result was a particular property of our chosen schedule, we investigated other more complex scheduling options.
-In general, none of the tested schedules appears to outperform the \sfrac{50}{50} setting (see rows 15, 16) on both languages.
+The schedules may be enough to force LMs to share circuits across cloned languages, but not across real ones.
+To investigate if this negative result was a particular property of our chosen schedule, we explore other more complex scheduling options. \footnote{Future research might design these more carefully, also analysing the interplay of language- and learning rate schedule\looseness=-1} In general, none of the tested schedules appears to outperform the \sfrac{50}{50} setting (see rows 15, 16) on both languages.
 However, more complex 4-stage schedules, can obtain better performance on one language while incurring a slight performance drop in the other.
-Intriguingly, this allows trading off the performance of different languages without altering the training data.\looseness=-1
+Intriguingly, this allows trading off the performance of different languages without altering the training data.

 \begin{takeaway} For real languages, we do not find improvements on all languages due to the tested language schedules.
 However, they allow for trading off performance in different languages. \end{takeaway}